larpo1/lavanda-website/src/pages/features/tickets-tasks-charges.md

   - imageAlign: img-right
     image: /img/charges-example.png
     titleContent: Tasks
-    textContent: "Automatically generate and allocate out a wide variety of tasks around housekeeping, check-ins, driver drops and linen deliveries, runner visits and maintenance.
-Every task can be assigned out to your internal team members or external contractors who can feed back updates directly into the app. "
+    textContent: Automatically generate and allocate a wide variety of tasks around housekeeping, check-ins, driver drops, linen deliveries, runner visits and maintenance.
+Every task can be assigned to your internal team members or external contractors, who can feed back their updates directly into the app.
   - imageAlign: img-left
     image: /img/charges-update.png
     titleContent: Charges
-    textContent: "Raise maintenance charges, purchase orders, credits, refunds and whatever else you need.
-Every cost can be fully attributed and auditable right back to its initial ticket. "
+    textContent: "Raising maintenance charges, purchase orders, credits, refunds and whatever else you need is a snap.
+Every cost can be fully attributed and auditable right back to its initial ticket, so you always know exactly how much and who to charge. "
 tags:
   - Tickets
   - Operations